EXCLUSIVE-China's top banks to issue offshore loans to help developers repay debt -sources

 The big four banks did not respond to requests for comment, nor did representatives of CIFI, Country Garden, Longfor, Midea Real Estate and Seazen.

-(Reporting by Julie Zhu in Hong Kong, Engen Tham in Shanghai and Xu Jing in Beijing; Editing by Sumeet Chatterjee and Clarence Fernandez)
+(Reporting by Julie Zhu in Hong Kong, Engen Tham in Shanghai and Xu Jing in Beijing; additional reporting by Ziyi Tang in Beijing; Editing by Sumeet Chatterjee and Clarence Fernandez)

 ((julie.zhu1@thomsonreuters.com; +852 2843 6519; Reuters Messaging: julie.zhu1.thomsonreuters.com@reuters.net))